Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 The state of an instance (corresponding to the one that is given by WOOPER as first parameter of all its methods, thanks to a variable conventionally named ``State``) is simply defined as a **set of attributes**.

-Each attribute is designated by a name, defined as an atom, and is associated to a mutable value, which can be any Erlang term.
+Each attribute is designated by a name, defined as an atom (we recommend using ``camel_case`` for them), and is associated to a mutable value, which can be any Erlang term.

 The current state of an instance can be thought as a list of ``{attribute_name,attribute_value}`` pairs, like in: